eien1/Encode_Solidity_Bootcamp_Lesson/README.md

 # Solidity_Bootcamp_Lesson
-This repo is for lessons in Solidity Bootcamp
+This repo is for lessons learn in the Bootcamp